Skowei/Dashboard/README.md

   ```php
   Composer Update
   ```
-  to update package to newest version if available
+&nbsp;&nbsp;&nbsp; to update package to newest version if available

 #### 2. Update by deleting certain files and running
   ```php
   php artisan sk/dashboard:update
   ```
-  to copy their new version, or simply run
+&nbsp;&nbsp;&nbsp; to copy their new version, or simply run
   ```php
   php artisan sk/dashboard:update --force
   ```
-  to override all files
+&nbsp;&nbsp;&nbsp; to override all files

 ### Commands
 - ```php